Jamesits/ubuntu-live-miner-x86_64/README.md

 ## Caveat

  * There are some cases build script will umount `/dev` or `/proc` on build server. **Prepare to hard reset build server at any time.**
+ * CPU mining only.
+No support for graphics card.
  * EFI boot only.
 Legacy/CSM is not supported nor tested.
  * I recommend put the miners into a special LAN segment/VLAN and apply firewall rules (block all incoming).